 What are ZIP files and how to open them

 Are you having problems opening a ZIP file or just wondering what they contain?
 We explain what these files are used for and show you software that we know can open or otherwise handle your files.

 A .ZIP file is a ZIP compressed archive file.

-A Zip file is a compressed archive file that is used to make large files and collections of files more manageable to the user.
+A Zip file is a compressed archive file used to make large files and collections of files more manageable to the user.

 The Zip file format makes sharing documents and files much easier.
 For example, if you had twenty separate documents that you wanted to email, you could compress them all into a single .zip file rather than uploading each one individually.
-Some Zip files can be encrypted to add to the file security.
+Some Zip files can be encrypted to protect the content.

 We have identified 5 ZIP openers that are compatible with this specific type of ZIP file.